 If this sounds like a lot to think about, trust us, it is.
 But that forethought is worth it.
 Remember, this isn’t a hobby, this is your business—invest in it.

-Real Estate Agents Rank Social Media As #1 Marketing Channel in 2022 (+ Infographics)
+Real Estate Agents Rank Social Media As #1 Marketing Channel (+ Infographics)

 7. Create Social Media Content Designed to Trigger Emotion